-Call us at 281-471-3607 or email firstname.lastname@example.org for your next fire safety event for businesses and schools.
+Call us at 281-471-3607 or email firstname.lastname@example.org for your next fire safety event for businesses, schools and organizations.

 Fire Prevention Week in LP Schools